mhvbyrne/FM/Content and Products/OSCE/procedure/arterial blood gas.md

 - Ask the patient to open their hand - the palm should look pale
 - Release your fingers over the ulnar artery
 - Ulnar artery patency is demonstrated by a **change in hand colour from pale to normal**
-- If the ulnar artery is patent you may procede with the procedure.
+- If the ulnar artery is patent you may procede with the procedure

 ### Local anaesthetic

 Ask the examiner if they would like you to administer local anaesthetic.

 The British Thoracic Society recommends that local anaesthetic should be used, unless it is an emergency or in an unconscious patient.
-- Administer local anaesthetic if required, prior to taking the arterial blood sample.
+- Administer local anaesthetic if required, prior to taking the arterial blood sample

 ## Procedure
 - Palpate the radial artery